 - Form a good relationship with a business broker.
 A business broker can provide you with a valuation of your business as well as give you tips on how to increase its value.
 And at the crucial time of sale, the broker is by your side to help you through the process.
 The most successful transactions with been involved in were where we had a relationship with the business owner prior to the business going on the market.

-- Get a valuation of your business by a business broker or business valuer.
-Your accountant may know how to value the business, however you need validation from someone who is involved in transactions on a regular basis and knows what people are paying for your type of business.
+- Get a valuation of your business from a business broker or business valuer.
+Your accountant may know how to value the business, however, you need validation from someone who is involved in transactions on a regular basis and knows what people are paying for your type of business.

 - Right from the start document all your processes.
 When you begin a home business, there is a lot of experimentation and a lot of things won’t work.
-However when things start to work, create a document which will turn into a Operations and Procedures manual.
+However, when things start to work, create a document that will turn into a Operations and Procedures manual.
 This will also form part of your business plan which we will look at later.

 - Create a business plan and use it as a selling tool.
 Also create a SWOT (strengths, weaknesses, opportunities, threats) analysis of your business.
-When you sell your business, you should use a professional (business broker) to prepare information memorandum around your business.
-This is a key document which highlights the strengths of your business and acts as a good guide to a buyer as to how the business can operate successfully into the future under new management.
+When you sell your business, you should use a professional (business broker) to prepare an information memorandum about your business.
+This is a key document that highlights the strengths of your business and acts as a good guide to a buyer as to how the business can operate successfully in the future under new management.
 When he goes sell your business the combination of your business plan, swot analysis and information memorandum form a great platform from which you can launch your business sale program.